-A preliminary review of the literature undertaken by the University of Maryland indicated that common principles related to comprehensibility could be applied to the development of the harmonized hazard communication scheme.
-The University of Cape Town developed these into a comprehensive testing methodology to assess the comprehensibility of the hazard communication system (see Annex 6).
+45. A preliminary review of the literature undertaken by the University of Maryland indicated that common principles related to comprehensibility could be applied to the development of the harmonizsed hazard communication scheme.
+The University of Cape Town developed these into a comprehensive testing methodology to assess the comprehensibility of the hazard communication system (see Annex 5also Comprehensibility, Chapter 4.2).
 In addition to testing individual label components, this methodology considers the comprehensibility of label components in combination.
 This was considered particularly important to assess the comprehensibility of warning messages for consumers where there is less reliance on training to aid understandability.
 The testing methodology also includes a means of assessing SDS comprehensibility.
-A summary description of this methodology is provided in Annex 6.
+A summary description of this methodology is provided in Annex 65.